Learning communities (Greenhouses)

 Witney Greenhouse

-St Mary’s Cogges have made great progress in forming and launching the Witney Greenhouse in September 2021 with 12 teams committed – this means twelve groups looking to grow new worshipping communities through the Loving First Cycle across the range of church traditions and social contexts (including rural parishes).
+St Mary’s Cogges have made great progress in forming and launching the Witney Greenhouse in September 2021 with 12 teams committed and looking to grow new worshipping communities through the Loving First Cycle, across a range of church traditions and social contexts (including rural parishes).
 Simon Kirby, St Marys Cogges Project Leader, writes:

-"The morning was hugely encouraging - ideas were shared, plans were made and goals were set for the next stages in the projects.
-The teams will meet again in January to share stories of how things have developed and to continue to encourage to be creative and outward looking."
+"The [launch] was hugely encouraging - ideas were shared, plans were made and goals were set for the next stages in the projects."

 If you are in the Witney Deanery and want to find out more, then get in touch with Simon and he will be happy to chat and possibly link you in to the Greenhouse.